One world foundation: The Ayurveda Resort "Bogenvillya"

 The one world foundation aims to promote a form of tourism based on mutual understanding and a fair exchange.
 The educational programmes of the Free Education Unit are funded from the proceeds from the guesthouse.
 In 2015 the Ayurveda Resort employed a staff of 35.

 The Ayurveda Guesthouse Bogenvillya lies 80 km to the south of Colombo on the West coast of Sri Lanka, in the fishing village Ahungalla.
 The resort has direct access to the beach and is equipped with a swimming pool.
 The guest rooms are in the main building and the adjacent bungalows.
 Ayurvedic medical treatments are available, along with therapies such as massages and oil treatments as well as detoxification (Panchakarma).
-The course of a treatment is accompanied by consultations with the in-house physician Dr Janakee Perera.
+The course of a treatment is accompanied by consultations with the skilled in-house physicians.
 The guest house also offers yoga courses with qualified teachers every morning on a platform in the garden.